jeffreykegler/hoonlint/misc/whitespace.md

 * every runechild after the first should have be aligned one stop before the runechild that precedes it.

-In the vertical gaps that belong to backdented hoons, the inter-comment column location should be the column location of the first text after the gap;
+In the vertical gaps that belong directly to backdented hoons, comments should be aligned with the runechild immediately following the gap.
-and the pre-comment column location should be undefined.

 ## Chaining backdented hoons